jmillxyz/Win32-OpenSSH-wiki/Security-protection-of-various-files-in-Win32-OpenSSH.md

 ```
 ## Client side resources
 ### User private key files
 User's private keys are user's credentials.
-To prevent unauthorized access to these files, private keys need to be owned by the user and no other user should have access to host key files.
+To prevent unauthorized access to these files, private keys need to be owned by the user and no other user should have access to user's key files.
 ### ssh_config
 User level default ssh_config is located in user's profile (~/.ssh/config).
 This has similar restrictions as the user's private keys described above.